WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Turan Quettawala

-I guess, I wanted just to a little bit on the capacity guidance that you provided on 2018.
-I was hoping you can talk a little bit about some of the actions that would maybe define that range, 6.5% to 8.5% and cause it to be either at the low end or the high end.
+I wanted just to add a little bit on the capacity guidance that you provided to on 2018.
+I was hoping you can talk a little bit about some of the actions that would maybe define that range, the 6.5% to 8.5% and cause it be either the low end or the high end?

 Ed Sims

+We will obviously be closely managing that charter activity.
+You’re aware of our very successful charter activity that we initiated last year.
+We’re seeing significant demand from a number of large corporates for potentially further charter activity.
+So there’s a degree of capacity elasticity that we want to allow.
+We’re also increasing the presence of Encore’s Q400s, replacing capacity in many instances for frequency and increasing the density of a number of our key routes within the domestic Canadian market.
+So there’s number of moving parts to the capacity story and we’re making sure that we maintain competitive flexibility through the year.

-So, that’s fair to say the capacity would be driven by underlying market conditions and if the market weakens, will get low end, if the market stays strong, we’ll be at the high end.
+So that’s fair to say that the capacity would be driven by underlying market conditions, and if the market weakens, we’ll be at the low end, and if the market stays strong we’ll be at the high end?

 Ed Sims